Protesters attack French Embassy in Burkina Faso after coup

 In Burkina Faso’s second-largest city, Bobo-Dioulasso, angry crowds also vandalized the French institute.

+France has denied any role in the events unfolding in its former colony, and warned its citizens to stay at home amid a “confusing” situation in Ouagadougou.

+“We condemn in the strongest terms the violence against our diplomatic presence in Burkina Faso,” the French Foreign Ministry said in a statement late Saturday.
+“Any attack on our diplomatic facilities is unacceptable.”

-Damiba’s whereabouts remained unknown but France’s Foreign Ministry issued a strongly worded statement: “We formally deny involvement in the events unfolding in Burkina Faso.
-The camp where the French forces are based has never hosted Paul Henri Sandaogo Damiba nor has our embassy.”
+In an earlier statement Saturday, the ministry said that “the camp where the French forces are based has never hosted Paul Henri Sandaogo Damiba nor has our embassy.”

-French Foreign Ministry spokeswoman Anne-Claire Legendre later told France-24 Saturday night that it was a “confusing situation” in Ouagadougou and she urged French citizens to stay at home.

-Traore, the 34-year-old army captain who was named in charge after the Friday evening coup was announced on state television, said in interviews that he and his men did not seek to harm Damiba, who unlike other deposed leaders in the region has yet to give a resignation.
+Traore, the 34-year-old army captain who was named in charge after the Friday evening coup was announced on state television, said in interviews Saturday that he and his men did not seek to harm Damiba.

 “If we wanted, we would take him within five minutes of fighting and maybe he would be dead, the president.
 But we don’t want this catastrophe,” Traore told the Voice of America.
 “We don’t want to harm him, because we don’t have any personal problem with him.
 We’re fighting for Burkina Faso.”